Chuck Schuldiner: Musical career

-Taking inspiration from Nasty Savage, Schuldiner formed Death as Mantas in 1983 when he was just 16 years old.
-Original members were Schuldiner (guitar), Rick Rozz (guitar) and Kam Lee (drums and vocals).
+Taking inspiration from Nasty Savage, Schuldiner formed Mantas (which he later renamed Death) in 1983 when he was 16 years old.
+He played guitar in the band, while Rick Rozz was on guitar and Kam Lee played the drums and performed the vocals.
 In January 1986, Schuldiner moved to Toronto and temporarily joined the Canadian band Slaughter.
 However, he quickly returned to continue the formation of Death.

 Death underwent many lineup changes.
 With Chris Reifert, Schuldiner eventually released the first Death album, titled Scream Bloody Gore, in 1987.
-He continued with 1988's Leprosy with the line-up of former Mantas guitarist Rick Rozz and rhythm section Terry Butler on bass and Bill Andrews on drums, and 1990's Spiritual Healing, where guitarist James Murphy had replaced the fired Rozz in 1989.
+He continued with 1988's Leprosy with the line-up of former Mantas guitarist Rick Rozz and rhythm section Terry Butler on bass and Bill Andrews on drums, and 1990's Spiritual Healing, where guitarist James Murphy had replaced Rozz in 1989.

 After Spiritual Healing, Schuldiner stopped working with full-time band members, preferring to work with studio and live venue musicians, due to bad relationships with Death's previous rhythm section and guitarists.
 This earned Schuldiner something of a 'perfectionist' reputation in the metal community.
 Schuldiner had also fired his manager Eric Greif but settled and re-hired him before the recording of his next, influential release.

 Death's breakthrough album, Human saw the band evolving to a more technical and progressive style, in which Schuldiner displayed his guitar skills more than ever.
-He continued in this style (and continued the success of the band) with 1993's Individual Thought Patterns, 1995's Symbolic, and finally The Sound of Perseverance in 1998.
+He continued in this style (and continued the success of the band) with 1993's Individual Thought Patterns, 1995's Symbolic.
+He announced the following year that he had broken up Death and would focus on his new progressive metal band, Control Denied.